What Is Teen Alcohol Abuse?

 Alcohol is the most commonly abused drug by teens in the United States and is a serious condition that can lead to the destruction of people’s quality of work, relationships, and other positive aspects of their lives.
 People who abuse alcohol drink in excess, often in response to other underlying mental or emotional conflicts they’re facing, and drink to avoid or become numb to those feelings.
 Unfortunately, rather than providing an escape from life’s problems, often alcohol abuse creates even more stress and difficulty in their lives, as people will behave in ways they would never behave, when sober.

 One of the most serious risks of teen alcohol abuse is that people who begin drinking alcohol before the age of 15 are five times more likely become addicted to, or abuse, alcohol.
+When this happens, teen alcohol abuse treatment is necessary.

 What It Looks Like